 Electric charging infrastructure is costly and our old facilities may not support added electrical demand or have space for it.

-Locations are dispersed (see attached map) with over 331 locations.
+We have approximately 2420 heavy duty, on-road vehicles over 8,500 pounds GVWR.

-We have approximately 2481 heavy duty vehicles over 8,500 GVWR; ranging from 1 to 68 at each location.
+The fleet is widely dispersed over 318 locations throughout California (see attached map) with about 55% of these locations having between 1 and 5 trucks; about 22% between 6 and 10 trucks; about 15% between 11 and 20 trucks; about 5% between 21 and 30 trucks; and 3% have 31 trucks or more.

 Significant cost for fast charging for heavy duty electric vehicles.

 Lack of hydrogen fueling infrastructure.